vicyap/claude-code/plugins/pr-review-toolkit/README.md

 "Can you check if the tests cover all edge cases?"
 → Triggers pr-test-analyzer

-"Review the error handling in the API client"
-→ Triggers silent-failure-hunter

 "I've added documentation - is it accurate?"
 → Triggers comment-analyzer
 ```